Voyager vs. Binance - Which is Better for You?

 Ultimately it’s not a big deal either way — their fees are about the same in practice and thus we must look to other things to decide between these two crypto-brokers.

 Which Offers the Best Yields - Voyager or Binance?

-Once again more or less a draw — Both Voyager and Binance offer interest on cryptocurrencies, however with Binance you must opt-in for the interest while voyager automatically gives you interest on your crypto — ultimately this doesn’t matter as it’s not hard to opt-in.
+Voyager wins this category firmly in our view — Both Voyager and Binance offer interest on cryptocurrencies, however with Binance you must opt-in for the interest while voyager automatically gives you interest on your crypto — ultimately this doesn’t matter as it’s not hard to opt-in.

 Which Has The Best Signup Bonus Offers - Voyager or Binance?